lauslim12/provisions/README.md

 - Battery -> Show Percentage.
 - Finder -> Preferences -> Show Home Folder in Sidebar & Show Mac.
 - Create projects folder: `mkdir Projects` and `ln -s ~/Projects ~/Desktop/Projects`.
+- Allow 'night mode' to change the color of the screen to a warmer one during sunset to sunrise.
 - Tidy up dock and desktop icons.

 Configure Windows:

 - Settings -> Taskbar -> Automatically Hide Taskbar in Desktop
+- Allow 'night mode' to change the color of the screen to a warmer one during sunset to sunrise.
 - Tidy up taskbar and desktop icons.

 Configure Ubuntu / WSL: